vidhyachari/pet-store-app/README.md

 - The `.env` file is automatically ignored by git
 - Always use environment variables for sensitive configuration
 - Keep your API keys secure and rotate them regularly
+- The `.chroma` directory contains the knowledge base and should not be committed to version control

 ## 🚀 Quick Start